Simple DNS AD Blocker for Raspberry Pi all models | OpenMediaVault – 2020

 Shop now

-• To start the practical we need to use the below-given parameters, either we can SSH Raspberry Pi and use the below-given command as shown in the video or we can go ahead and configure container using Portainer.
+• To start the practical we need to use the below-given parameters, either we can SSH Raspberry Pi and use the below-given command as shown in the video or we can go ahead and configure the container using Portainer.

 Parameters